 Ecards lead to success for students

-For the fourth full school year, students in the Elkhart and Concord school systems, as well as participating private schools, will receive an ecard from EPL in the next couple of weeks.
+For the fifth full school year, students in the Elkhart and Concord school systems, as well as participating private schools, will receive an ecard from EPL in the next couple of weeks.
 The 14-digit number and PIN provides access to EPL’s Digital Library and online resources for homework, studying, research and entertainment.

 School librarians say that ecards allow them to stretch their budgets, get popular books into students’ hands and open students’ eyes to new research methods beyond Google.